-- 1 onion
+- 1 onion chopped

 - 1 quart beef stock

-- Preheat oven to 300°
+- Preheat oven to 300°.

 - Add the beef to the hot pot, letting it sear on one side to a dark brown color, do not move it around in the pot

-- When browned well, flip the beef with tongs to brown the other side and add onion to start sauteing around the beef
+- When browned well, flip the beef with tongs to brown the other side and add onion to start sautéing around the beef.

-- When the second side is browned and the onions soft, add the beef stock and stir
+- When the second side is browned and the onions soft, add the beef stock and stir.

 - Serve with mashed potatoes and roasted veggies, over grilled bread, or on sandwich buns.
-Leftovers can be frozen or used in tacos or tomato Ragu Pasta Bake.